 SEND and Inclusion

-Designated SEND and Inclusion Lead - B Dawes
+Designated SEND and Inclusion Lead - Mrs. B Green

 The term SEND stands for Special Educational Needs and Disabilities.
 At Northwood Park, we strive to provide an inclusive curriculum in line with the SEND Code of Practice (2015) and the Equalities Act (2010), where all children have the opportunity to reach their full potential and to develop as happy and successful individuals.
 We celebrate and value the diversity of our community and take into account every child’s individual needs and experiences in order to prepare them for life beyond primary school.